Lab Pointer dog — Labrador Retriever and Pointer mix

 About the Lab Pointer

-The Lab Pointer is a very large mixed breed dogs known for its outgoing nature and highly intelligent mind.
-Better suited to homes with space, the Lab Pointer is an excellent choice for first-time dog owners.
+The Lab Pointer is a cross between the Labrador Retriever and Pointer.
+The Lab Pointer is a large mixed breed dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, better suited to homes with outdoor space, the Lab Pointer is an excellent choice for first-time dog owners.
 Typically standing 22 to 28 inches and weighing 35 to 80 pounds, this breed has a life expectancy of 10 to 15 years, making it a devoted companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Lab Pointer brings a distinct combination of traits that sets it apart.
 The Lab Pointer is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Lab Pointer loves being close to its people and forms strong bonds with every member of the household.